 Fossil fuel emissions are by far the largest source of emissions from hospitals, typically around 95 percent.
-Thus, if a health care facility reduces fossil fuel consumption, it reduces its emissions.
-Defining the targets in this way allows analysis of a facility's energy use to account for use of on-site renewable energy and utility company renewable supply sources, reductions in energy demand, and even renewable energy credits to help the facility realize its goals to reduce both energy and emissions.
-Assessing emissions based on how much of the energy a facility uses that comes from fossil fuels allows maximum flexibility to users at the same time it allows for real reductions in fossil fuel emissions.
+Thus, if a health care facility reduces fossil fuel consumption, it significantly reduces its overall emissions.
+Defining the targets in this way allows analysis of a facility's energy use to account for use of on-site renewable energy and utility company renewable supply sources, reductions in energy demand, and even renewable energy credits to help the facility realize its goals to reduce both energy use and emissions.
+Assessing emissions based on how much of the energy a facility uses comes from fossil fuels gives users maximum flexibility at the same time it allows for real reductions in fossil fuel emissions.

 The Roadmap has adjusted the timeline of the AIA 2030 Challenge, which requires carbon neutrality by 2030.
-While AHA recognizes the responsibility of the health care industry to reduce energy consumption from fossil fuels, its experts agree that 2050 is a more reasonable timeline for hospitals to achieve carbon neutrality, given their unique set of circumstances.
+While AHA recognizes the responsibility of the health care industry to reduce energy consumption from fossil fuels, its experts agree that—given their unique set of circumstances—aiming for carbon neutrality by 2050 is a more reasonable timeline for hospitals.
 However, this still is an aggressive goal for the health care industry.

-Based on the results from a Think Tank convened by a large health system and a group of health care experts from around the world, the Roadmap target-setting energy tool identifies the following goals as achievable within the health care industry (these goals mirror those of scientists from the State of California and the United Nations):
+Based on the results from a think tank convened by Kaiser Permanente and a group of health care experts from around the world, the Roadmap target-setting energy tool identifies the following goals as achievable by the health care industry (these goals mirror those of scientists from the State of California and the United Nations):

-- Stop all increases of energy consumed from fossil fuels no later than 2015.
+- Stop all increases in consumption of energy from fossil fuels no later than 2015.